 The extra-hitter may bat anywhere in the batting order.

 The extra-hitter feature may not be removed during the course of the game.
-If the player needs to be removed from the game, his spot in the batting order is skipped with no penalty.
+If the player needs to be removed from the game, his vacant spot in the batting order will result in an out.

 Just because one team uses the EH does not mean the opposing team is required to use it.
 The EH feature is OPTIONAL.